 For our nation’s aging population, falling is a serious and all too common issue.
 According to the National Council on Aging (NCOA), ?falls are the leading cause of fatal and non-fatal injuries for older Americans.?
-A full 25 percent of adults who are 65 or older falls at least once each year, and there are more than 2.8 million fall-related injuries treated in emergency departments nationwide annually.
+A full 25 percent of adults who are 65 or older fall at least once each year, and there are more than 2.8 million fall-related injuries treated in emergency departments nationwide annually.
 What’s worse, every 19 minutes an older adult dies from a fall.

 That’s why the NCOA started promoting Fall Prevention Awareness Day on September 22, and this year marks the event’s 10th anniversary.
 This event is designed to raise awareness of the risks and consequences of falls through local events and screening activities.